University of Medicine, Mandalay: History

 The University of Medicine, Mandalay began as a Branch Medical Faculty (BMF) of the University of Rangoon in 1954, which in 1958 became the Faculty of Medicine, Mandalay.
 In 1964, it became an independent Institute of Medicine, Mandalay, offering an undergraduate M.B., B.S. program to an inaugural class of 36 students.
 Graduate programs began in 1968 with a master's degree program in physiology.
 The formal name, Institute of Medicine, Mandalay, was changed in 2005 to the University of Medicine, Mandalay.
-Today the university now offers a number of graduate diploma, master's, and doctoral programs.
+The university now offers a number of graduate diploma, master's, and doctoral programs.

 The departments were established in phases: